WA Primary, Middle & Upper Divisions Judge

-Primary School Judge
+Primary Division Judge

 Sydney-based author John Larkin was born in England but grew up in the western suburbs of Sydney.
 He has, at various stages of his writing career, supported his habit by working as a supermarket trolley boy, shelf-stacker, factory hand, forklift driver, professional soccer player and computer programmer.
 He now writes and teaches writing full-time.
 John has a BA in English Literature and a MA in Creative Writing from Macquarie University.
 John’s The Shadow Girl won the Victorian Premier’s Literary Awards Prize for Writing for Young Adults 2012, and The Pause won the Queensland Literary Awards Griffith University Young Adult Book Award 2015.

 Candice Lemon-Scott is an award-winning Australian author, editor and workshop facilitator.
 She has published 10 books for children, including the Jake in Space series, with her next series to be published in 2019.
 She’s also published a novel for adults that was commended in the Victorian Premier’s Literary Awards.
 She has a Bachelor of Communication / Diploma of Arts (Professional Writing & Editing) and a background as a Media Manager.
 When not writing, she can be found on a beach somewhere, a book in hand.

 Marita Smith is an author, editor, and gourmet mushroom grower.
 After finishing a PhB (Hons) in Science at the Australian National University, she worked as a paleobiogeochemist in the Netherlands and then vagabonded her way across Europe working on small farms.
 She now lives in a tent on the NSW South Coast, where she writes young adult science fiction, cultures bioluminescent fungi, and hangs out with her donkey, Mindy.